zgs3/Project_management_app_PHP/README.md

 2. 6.
 Click "Start Import".

-3. Start "Apache" server in "XAMMP".
+3. Start "Apache" and "MySQL" servers in "XAMMP".

 4. Open your prefered browser and go to localhost/Project_management_php/